Definition of End Rhyme

 End Rhyme and Internal Rhyme

-It is opposite to internal rhyme that uses two rhyming words within a single line such as;
+Internal rhyme uses two rhyming words within a single line of poetry, such as:

 “Once upon a midnight dreary, while I pondered, weak and weary.”